The Rialto Theatre, 546 South State Street, Chicago, IL, in the Printer's Row neighborhood of the Loop community. (1906-1975) SEE BELOW

 It reopened in 1971.
 In November 1974, it closed briefly after being a victim of a series of coordinated bombings of Chicago adult movie houses - the Rialto Theatre, Follies Theatre, Newberry Theatre, and the Bijou Theatre were all victims.
 It soon reopened but was shut down for good a few months later in 1975 as part of a code crackdown that shut a number of adult theatres.

 |Sandra Sexton, 1940s.|

-Not to be confused with the other Rialto Theatre located a couple of blocks away at 546 South State Street, which was also a burlesque house and adult movie theatre.
-See above.
+Rialto Burlesque Theatre, 336 South State Street, Chicago, IL, was located a couple of blocks away on South State Street, which was also started as a burlesque theatre.
+(1917-1953)

 The Rialto Theatre opened in 1917 as a venue for vaudeville and motion pictures, near the corner of State and Van Buren Streets.

 The theatre was designed by the architectural duo of Marshall & Fox, who also designed the earlier legitimate Blackstone Theatre (now the Merle Reskin), the Blackstone Hotel, and later, Chicago’s famed Drake Hotel.

 This mid-sized venue was located directly across the street from the Neo-Classical style department store building that began its life as Rothschild’s, then the Davis Store, then Goldblatt’s, and is today the Loop campus of DePaul University.
 By 1930 it was Minsky’s Rialto Theatre presenting burlesque.

 From November 7, 1931, it was renamed "Loop End Theatre" presenting vaudeville & movies.
 From September 1, 1944, it was the "Downtown Theatre," it later reverted back to the "Rialto Theatre" name and closed on December 31, 1953.